Litingggggg/Litingggggg/_posts/2021-07-30-reverse-number.md

     text: light
 ---

-Tings started with that I need to finish my first TimeCodeRunner exersice.
+Tings started with that I need to finish my first TimeCodeRunner exercise.
 I was lost when I opened the second question.

 #### Question
-*Given a 2 digit number write a program which: retrieve the "tens" digit, retrieve the "units" digit,print the number in reverse order.*
+*Given a two-digit number, write a program that retrieves the "tens" digit, retrieves the "units" digit, and prints the number in reverse order.*

 ## Code Below：